arpitsingh26/Keyword-Identification/README.md

 will provide united and states as different chunks and not as a single chunk).

 Few samples:

-new delhi india
+new delhi india:
-new delhi ( JJ NN )
+new delhi ( JJ NN ),
 india ( NN )

-appalachicola river in florida appalachicola ( NN ) river ( NN )
+appalachicola river in florida: appalachicola ( NN ), river ( NN ),
 florida ( NN )

-rainwater harvesting
+rainwater harvesting:
 rainwater harvesting ( NN VBG )

-bee wax and royal jelly
+bee wax and royal jelly:
-bee ( NN )
+bee ( NN ),
-wax ( NN )
+wax ( NN ),
 royal jelly ( NN RB )

-bija yatra
+bija yatra:
 bija yatra ( NN NN )

-iron ores of the kallakurchi
+iron ores of the kallakurchi:
-iron ( NN )
+iron ( NN ),
-ores ( NNS )
+ores ( NNS ),
 kallakurchi ( NN )

-self reliance in food
+self reliance in food:
-self reliance ( NN NN )
+self reliance ( NN NN ),
 food ( NN )

-Gene Campaign
+Gene Campaign:
 gene campaign ( NN NN )

-prices of chemical pesticide and fertilizers prices ( NNS ) chemical ( NN ) pesticide ( NN )
+prices of chemical pesticide and fertilizers: prices ( NNS ), chemical ( NN ), pesticide ( NN ),
 fertilizers ( NNS )

-valedictory address by Prasant Mohanty valedictory ( NN ) address ( NN )
+valedictory address by Prasant Mohanty: valedictory ( NN ), address ( NN ),
 prasant mohanty ( JJ NN )

-budget allocation for revival of agriculture budget ( NN ) allocation ( NN ) revival ( NN )
+budget allocation for revival of agriculture: budget ( NN ), allocation ( NN ), revival ( NN ),
 agriculture ( NN )

 The algorithm produces quite good results .
 But this is a kind of a problem in which there is still a